Quickstart

 JSON

-link in the right most column of the table.You should see the content of the appended event.
+link in the rightmost column of the table.You should see the content of the appended event.

 Step 7: Read the Event from EventStoreDB Programmatically